Shielded Metal Arc Welding

 |10442158C01||Shielded Metal Arc Welding on Carbon Steel

 Students will develop skills in shielded metal arc welding.
 Learners use 6010 and 7018 "stick" electrodes to complete fillet and groove welds in all positions.
 Weld quality is assessed per AWS D1.1 Structural Steel Code.
-Prerequisite(s): 10442172C01 Workplace Safety (B or better) (concurrent enrollment allowed).
+Prerequisite: 10442172C00 Safety in Manufacturing (B or better) (concurrent enrollment allowed).

 |10442158C02||Shielded Metal Arc Welding AWS Testing on Carbon Steel